CoEDL/ILR/docs/_pages/assembly.md

 {: .notice--danger}

 # Electronics placement

 <iframe src="https://www.youtube.com/embed/y-IM5sGQgJo" width="560" height="315" frameborder="0"> </iframe>

+You will need:

+- Ethernet cable
+- Raspberry Pi
+- Router
+- USB power supply
+- Speaker
+- Two of the M3x25mm screws included in your *polymer bag*
+- M2 hex key included in your *polymer bag*

+Follow these steps

+1. Place the ethernet cable in the left most slot of the holder between the square groves
+1. Place the RaspberryPi with its USB and Ethernet terminals facing upwards in the left most slot where the ethernet cable is.
+Make sure that the ethernet cable is sitting inside the groves
+1. Place the router with is terminals facing down in the middle slot of the holder
+1. Place the USB power supply with the USB terminals facing up in the rightmost slot inside the holder
+1. Place the speaker with the power and USB terminal facing up inside the circular slot of the holder
+1. Flip the speaker holder up towards the tablet
+1. Secure the speaker holder using the M3x25mm screws.
+Fasten firmly

+**Warning**: take care of not over tighten any of the screws, this can cause the embedded nuts to come loose {: .notice--danger}

 # Electronics wiring
 <iframe src="https://www.youtube.com/embed/kN0qFVDIK9A" width="560" height="315" frameborder="0"> </iframe>

+You will need:

+- 1x Ethernet cable
+- 5x USB cables
+- 1x IEC C13 power cable

+Follow these steps

+1. Place the ethernet cable in the router socket
+1. Connect as you desire the USB powered-components (order does not matter)
+1. Connect USB power supply socket with the IEC C13 power cable